fuse-box/fuse-box/docs/builtin-plugins.md

 `resolve` in our case is the actual path on browser. `f` is a modified file name (you don't need to change it)

+> HINT: disable cache while playing with the options, as npm modules along with css files are heavily cached

 ## Less Plugin
 Install less first.